srstanic/srdanstanic.com/index.md

 But we can make it better!
 --------------------------

-Obviously, there are many challenges in the software development process and in my experience most of them are surmountable.
+Obviously, there are many challenges in the software development process.
+I have faced many of them while managing projects for [one of the finest development agencies in New York](https://clutch.co/profile/five#reviews){:target="_blank"} and leading the product team for [one of the best DIY mobile app builders](http://www.shoutem.com/){:target="_blank"} in the world.
+Most of these challenges are surmountable.
 It may take time and effort but it always pays off in the long run.

 If you are looking for help in making your software development team more efficient and reliable, I would love to hear about your struggles and help you overcome them.